Skip to content

 1. Installation and configuration

-All information on Earth System Grid Federation (ESGF) can be found here this needs updating?
+All information on Earth System Grid Federation (ESGF) can be found here.

 1.1 ESGF Software